snehasharma76/aptos-shores-courses/sources/quest_2/chapter_3/step_14/step_14.md

 In the first example, the `String` type from the string module is used to handle strings, and in the second example, `vector<u8>` is used to represent byte strings.
 The test functions demonstrate how to use and print these strings or byte strings in Move.

 ---
 Go to the island and add a name to it.
-We have named it "SHUJU".
+We have named it `SHUJU`.